MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/color.md

 ![dark theme](images/color/dark-theme.svg)

-By default, your UWP app's theme is the user’s theme preference from Windows Settings or the device's default theme (i.e., dark on Xbox).
-However, you can set the theme for your UWP app.
+By default, your Windows app's theme is the user’s theme preference from Windows Settings or the device's default theme (i.e., dark on Xbox).
+However, you can set the theme for your Windows app.

 ### Changing the theme